greenbrian/hc-vault-testing/README.md

 # Process

-To bring up the Ubuntu machine you can use the regex method:
+To bring up the Ubuntu vm

     vagrant up